Skip to content

 After submission of your scientific manuscript, be patient, it might take up to 3 months before you receive a first response from the journal.

-Provide all information and files requested during submission
+Prepare and provide all requested information and files during submission

 Publication date: